taphill/sweater_weather/README.md

 # Sweater Weather

-Sweater weather is an application that mimics a working in a service-oriented architecture.
+Sweater weather is an application that mimics working in a service-oriented architecture.
 This APIs job is to expose data that satisfies the front-end team’s requirements.

 ## Table of Contents